hilary/lucas-meta/README.md

 it.
 That's cool.

 (To Lucas: just so you know, I'm a fan of chruby and ruby-install, even in dev environments.
-I like my dev environments to be as consistent as possible.)
+I like my environments to be as consistent as possible.)

+## 7:00pm

+Realized I had actually dropped my API key in this repo at one point as I had not intended to put it on github.
+Heh.
+Never, never, never.
+Anyway.
+Did a quick reconstruction of the repo (preserving history) without the API key (thankyouverymuch).
+Ended up with a time shift but the order is the same.
+Ah well.
+Never, never, never.

+Will also upload prepped skeleton of app so as to be ready to work on it next break I get.